s3gw-tech/s3gw/env/README.k3s.md

 * libvirt
 * Ansible

-In order to install k3s on a virtual machine rather than on your host, execute:
+In order to install k3s on a virtual machine rather than on bare metal, execute:

 ```
 $ cd ~/git/s3gw-core/env
-$ ./setup_k3s.sh --vm
+$ ./setup-k3s.sh --vm
 ```

 Refer to [K8s section](./README.k8s.md) for more configuration options.